microfeedback/microfeedback-github/README.md

 - Click "Generate token" and copy the token.

-- Set up and account with now and install the now client.
+- Set up an account with now and install the now client.
 See [here](https://zeit.co/now) for details.
 - Deploy the service with `now`.
 You must pass the following environment variables:
   - `GH_REPO`: The repo where issues will be posted, e.g. `myuser/myapp`.
   - `GH_TOKEN`: The access token you just created.